ojalaquellueva/tnrs_db/manual_fixes/4.1.2/populate_collaborator.md

-# Create & populate new table collaborator, including logo files
+# Create & populate new table collaborator, including logo urls

 ## Warning:
 **CREATE TABLE is only step in main code.
 Remainder not yet added to DB pipeline**

 ## Requirements:
 1. File collaborators.csv exists in data directory
-2. Logo files in subdirectory data/db/images
+2. Url portion of url_logo in collaborators.csv must point to api/images
-3. Name of files in images directory match file names in collaborators.csv
+3. File name portion of url_logo in collaborators.csv must match names of files in api/images

-## Create table and import data (except file blob)
+## Create table and import data

 **MySQL command line:**